 The Battle of the Vodna River (Stefan vs. Radu the Handsome) took place in 1473.
 Nov 8, 1473.

-Who won the Battle of the Vodna River (Stefan vs. Radu the Handsome)?
+What was the outcome of the Battle of the Vodna River (Stefan vs. Radu the Handsome)?

 The Moldova were victorious against the Wallachia (pro-Ottoman).